solana-foundation/developer-content/docs/core/tokens.md

 You can learn more on the
 [Metadata Extension Guide](https://solana.com/developers/guides/token-extensions/metadata-pointer).
-For more details related to various Token Extensions, refer to the [Getting Started Guide](https://solana.com/developers/guides/token-extensions/getting-started) and the [SPL documentation](https://spl.solana.com/token-2022/extensions).
+For more details related to various Token Extensions, refer to the Token Extensions
+[Getting Started Guide](https://solana.com/developers/guides/token-extensions/getting-started)
+and the [SPL documentation](https://spl.solana.com/token-2022/extensions).